Lismore Heights

 Lismore Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the area: Lismore Flood Recovery and Resilience Program and Pineapple Road Sewerage Scheme.
-Other notable projects include East Lismore Medium Density Precincts and Goonellabah Affordable Housing Project - Bristol Circuit & Cynthia Wilson Drive.
+The area's performance is significantly influenced by changes in local infrastructure.
+AreaSearch has identified two projects that are likely to impact the area.
+Notable projects include the Lismore Flood Recovery and Resilience Program, East Lismore Medium Density Precincts, Pineapple Road Sewerage Scheme, and Goonellabah Affordable Housing Project - Bristol Circuit & Cynthia Wilson Drive.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.